slep2-0/Indirect-Syscalls/README.md

 This C++ reverse shell, uses Indirect Syscalls, to evade antiviruses, and some EDR's.

+It will ask for a process to inject, then will use indirect syscalls to do so.

 It uses the shellcode from the NTAPI one, the one that connects to 192.168.68.101, on port 4444.

 It's a very weak shellcode, it got 7 detections in virustotal, mainly because of the shellcode, which is very easy to decrypt, windows defender is trash tho.